Trump vows rapid increase in tariffs on Mexico unless illegal immigration ends | MarketScreener

 Shares in Toyota Motor Corp, Nissan Motor Co and Honda Motor Co all fell around 3% or more, while Mazda Motor Co fell nearly 7%.
 All four automakers operate vehicle assembly plants in Mexico.

+U.S. officials say the immigration system is being overwhelmed by thousands of migrants, many of whom turn themselves into border officials to claim asylum in the United States.
+Border facilities are straining to handle large numbers of people and many children.

+At least six migrant children have died in U.S. custody or shortly after being released.
+Apprehensions of migrants on the southwest border hit another record high last month, with 98,977 people arrested.

-(Reporting by Steve Holland, Eric Beech and Mohammed Zargham; Editing by Cynthia Osterman)
+(Reporting by Steve Holland, Eric Beech and Mohammed Zargham; additional reporting by Mica Rosenberg in New York and Noe Torres in Mexico City; Editing by Grant McCool and Clarence Fernandez)

 By Steve Holland and Eric Beech